sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

              authenticator: basicauth
     ```

-6. Generate a `base64` string using the same credentials that you have provided to generate the `.htpasswd-otel` file.
+5. Generate a `base64` string using the same credentials provided to generate the `.htpasswd-otel` file.
 Join your username and password with a colon `myUsername:myPassword`, and then encode the resulting string in `base64`.

    ```shell-session
    $ echo -n 'myUsername:myPassword' | base64
    bXlVc2VybmFtZTpteVBhc3N3b3Jk
    ```

-7. Add a new `Authorization` header under the `exporter:otlp:headers` section in the `config/hws-config.yaml` file:
+6. In the `config/otel-config.yaml` file, add a new `Authorization` header under the `exporter:otlp:headers` section:

    ```yaml
    exporter: